Stride-EdVentures/javabook/book_source/generics/generics.md

 ## Why Generics?
 We have Generics to enable compile-time type checking.
 This helps catch type-related errors early, reducing runtime errors and improving code reliability.
+Generics also reduce the amount of type casting the developer would need to do should one choose to implement the desired functionality using `Objects`.

 Generics are used to do two things:
-1. Allow a data structure to contain different types
+1. Allow a data structure to contain different types while also eliminating repeated type casting.
-2. Allow a method to work on a broad range of types
+2. Allow a method to work on a broad range of types while still retaining some type safety.

 ### Generic Data Structures
 Generic Data Structures are likely where developers mostly commonly see Generics.
 The `Java Collection Framework`<a href="#footnotes"><sup>[1]</sup></a> is built entirely on top of Generics.
 This is where we get support for code like the following: